krasimir/cssx/docs/cssx-lang.md

 );
 ```

-The `cssx` call (in this format) returns a [CSSX stylesheet](https://github.com/krasimir/cssx/tree/master/packages/cssx#stylesheet-api) object which we may use manage our styles.
+The `cssx` call (in this format) returns a [CSSX stylesheet](https://github.com/krasimir/cssx/tree/master/packages/cssx#stylesheet-api) object which we use to manage our styles.

 ```js
 sheet.add('p', cssx({